Hans Bethe: Early work

 For the second half of his scholarship, Bethe chose to go to Enrico Fermi's laboratory in Rome in February 1931.
 He was greatly impressed by Fermi and regretted that he had not gone to Rome first.
 Bethe developed the Bethe ansatz, a method for finding the exact solutions for the eigenvalues and eigenvectors of certain one-dimensional quantum many-body models.
 He was influenced by Fermi's simplicity and Sommerfeld's rigor in approaching problems and these qualities influenced his own later research.

 The Rockefeller Foundation offered an extension of Bethe's fellowship, allowing him to return to Italy in 1932.
-In the meantime, Bethe worked for Sommerfeld in Munich as a privatdozent.
+In the meantime, Bethe worked for Sommerfeld at the Ludwig-Maximilians-Universität München as a privatdozent.
 Since Bethe was fluent in English, Sommerfeld had Bethe supervise all his English-speaking postdoctoral fellows, including Lloyd P. Smith from Cornell University.
 Bethe accepted a request from Karl Scheel to write an article for the Handbuch der Physik on the quantum mechanics of hydrogen and helium.
 Reviewing the article decades later, Robert Bacher and Victor Weisskopf noted that it was unusual in the depth and breadth of its treatment of the subject that required very little updating for the 1959 edition.
 Bethe was then asked by Sommerfeld to help him with the handbuch article on electrons in metals.
 The article covered the basis of what is now called solid state physics.
 Bethe took a very new field and provided a clear, coherent, and complete coverage of it.
 His work on the handbuch articles occupied most of his time in Rome, but he also co-wrote a paper with Fermi on another new field, quantum electrodynamics, describing the relativistic interactions of charged particles.

 In 1932, Bethe accepted an appointment as an assistant professor at the University of Tübingen, where Hans Geiger was the professor of experimental physics.
 One of the first laws passed by the new Nazi government was the Law for the Restoration of the Professional Civil Service.
 Due to his Jewish background, Bethe was dismissed from his job at the university, which was a government post.
-Geiger refused to help, but Sommerfeld immediately gave Bethe back his fellowship at Munich.
+Geiger refused to help, but Sommerfeld immediately gave Bethe back his fellowship at the Ludwig-Maximilians-Universität München.
 Sommerfeld spent much of the summer term of 1933 finding places for Jewish students and colleagues.